offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * STDIN, `kubectl apply -f -`.
  * command line, `kubectl delete {RES} {OBJ}`

+In certain cases, the object being deleted has parental links to other objects.
+For example, a replica set is the parent of the pods it creates and watches.
+If you delete these parent objects, by default their children go with it unless the `--cascade=false` flag is used.

 `label` / `annotate` allows you to label / annotate an object.

  * `kubectl label pods {POD} mark=55a` - set label mark to value 55a on a pod (no overwrite).